PinsonJulien/EAFC-Web-Development-Exam-Project-Fullstack/README.md

 ### Angular

-In `cd EAFC-Web-Development-Exam-Project-Frontend-Archive`
+In `cd EAFC-Web-Development-Exam-Project-Frontend`

 - If it's not done already, install the Angular CLI : `npm install -g @angular/cli`
 - run `npm install`
-- In `src/environments/enronment.ts`, make sure the `baseUrl` matches `127.0.0.1:8000/`.
+- In `src/environments/enronment.ts`, make sure the `baseUrl` matches `127.0.0.1:8000`.

 ## Preparing data for the demo

 ### Laravel

-In `cd EAFC-Web-Development-Exam-Project-Backend-Archive`
+In `cd EAFC-Web-Development-Exam-Project-Backend`

 Run `php artisan db:seed --class=DemoSeeder` to populate the database.